-LRM Online: let’s talk about the scene where she sings “Over the Rainbow.”
-Not to give too much away, but that was pretty-
+Nancy Tapia: Tell me about the scene where she sings “Over the Rainbow.”
+Not to give too much away, but that was pretty…

-LRM Online: Yes, right at the end.
-That… It was like her goodbye and her way of saying my hope.
+Nancy Tapia: Yes!
+Right at the end.
+It was like her goodbye and her way of saying have hope.
 And then the way you had the audience kind of reciprocate what she had been delivering for so long.
-I mean that, I’m getting goosebumps.
-When I was interviewing Jessie [Buckley] we were talking about that scene and here I am getting all teary eyed and I was like, “Oh my gosh.”
+I mean that gave me goosebumps.
+When I was interviewing Jessie [Buckley] we also discussed that scene.
+Here I am getting all teary eyed.
 How was it filming that?

 Goold: Well, it was based on a true story.

-LRM Online: Well, yes, but filming it, watching it.
+LRM Online: Well, yes, but watching it while being filmed.

 Goold: When we first shot it of course, you’re worried about it being sentimental or sort of not plausible in some way.
 And we did our first shot at it.
 It was a quite a wide shot.
 And the guys joined in and then everybody joined in and I felt incredibly embarrassed.
 I turned to the writer and said “I don’t think this works.”
 And I’d be back at the monitor and I kind of walked down the steps to Renée, who was sitting on the stage.